ariga/atlas/doc/md/guides/orms/efcore.md

 ## Using the Atlas EF Core Provider

-In this guide, we will use the [Atlas Provider for EF Core](https://github.com/ariga/atlas-provider-ef) to automatically plan schema migrations for a EF Core project.
+In this guide, we will use the [Atlas Provider for EF Core](https://github.com/ariga/atlas-provider-ef) to automatically plan schema migrations for an EF Core project.

-A connection to a live database is optional, it depends on the [Database Provider](https://learn.microsoft.com/en-us/ef/core/providers/?tabs=dotnet-core-cli) you are using.
+A connection to a live database is optional; it depends on the [Database Provider](https://learn.microsoft.com/en-us/ef/core/providers/?tabs=dotnet-core-cli) you are using.

 ### Installation